esp/esp-js/ReadMe.md

 You can register an object using one of two methods:

-* `container.register(identifier:string, object:object/ctor-function [, dependencyList:[]])`.
+* `container.register(identifier:string, object:object/ctor-function)`.
   Registers either a constructor function or object prototype using the given identifier.
-Optionally provide a [dependencyList](#the-dependency-list).
+  You can chain calls off the registration to alter the registration settings.
+  If the registered item has dependencies you can pass them via `.inject([dependencyList](#the-dependency-list))`.
+  You can also modify the [lifetype type](#lifetime-management) and register the items as part of a [group](#resolve-groups).
 * `container.registerInstance(identifier:string, objectInstance:object)`.
   Registers the given object instance using the given identifier.